 Why so much agita over whom belongs under the label of conservative?
 By her very nature, a member of the human species is conservative.
 And furthermore, drone or pirate, he is a principled conservative.
-The principles are two: self interest and tribal interest.
-Self preservation and preservation of kind encompass all other principles.
-Higher levels of interest differentiate among the interests of tribes.

 The new Uncut Gems is further evidence for a thesis I’ve long maintained: Contrary to popular opinion, Hollywood makes a lot of socially conservative movies.
 When you strip away the glamorous actors and cool music, the message is clear: Live a responsible bourgeois life or you will soon be severely punished.